Chapter 5: The Boy Dies

 being.
 What was the trigger which propelled Walker and I to come

 together like old friends at this moment?
-We were the oldest guys in the
+We were fast becoming the

-squad, in time served.
+real action.
 I think that had something to do with it.
-Unknown
+Unknown to

-to either, a mutual bond had already been forming.
+either, a mutual bond had already been forming.
 We had subconsciously

 been drawing closer, through the daily hardships.
 However, this life

-to me about his personal life.
+and talk to me about his personal life.
 That life had been a life of

 independence.
 He had been in control.
 I had never been in control.
 I had